REPRESENTATIVE OF OVERSEAS BUSINESS – SOLE REPRESENTATIVE

-The deadline to lodge Judicial Review Permission application is 3 months from the date of the refusal of Sole Representative Visa Application.
+The deadline to lodge a Judicial Review Permission application is 3 months from the date of the refusal of the Sole Representative Visa Application.

 Grounds of Judicial Review – Sole Representative Visa Refusal

-One has to carefully consider and draft the grounds on which he or she may rely in their permission application for Judicial review to the Upper Tribunal against the refusal of Sole Representative Visa Application.
-The main point here is to identify an error of law in the notice of refusal of Sole Representative Visa application.
-It needs to be assessed whether the visa officer (ECO) has made a fair decision in the light of the relevant law, rules or regulations with reference to the decisions of the superior courts.
+One has to carefully consider and draft the grounds on which he or she may rely on their permit application for Judicial review to the Upper Tribunal against the refusal of Sole Representative Visa Application.
+The main point here is to identify an error of law in the notice of refusal of the Sole Representative Visa application.
+It needs to be assessed whether the visa officer (ECO) has made a fair decision in the light of the relevant law, rules, or regulations with reference to the decisions of the superior courts.
 It requires a wealth of expertise and experience to draft good grounds in such matters enhancing the chances of success.

 Once Judicial Review against refusal of Sole Representative application is lodged, the Respondent i.e. the Secretary of State for Home Department has 6 weeks to file “Acknowledgment of Service” along with the grounds of defense.
 The Upper Tribunal taking account of arguments and documents presented by both parties, makes a decision.